 To generate a simple UV layout for Victor, use the following command line:

 This command will generate an OBJ file entitled victor-uv.obj, containing the input mesh enriched with UV coordinates.
-There will be several islands in UV space, since the default method will have produced some overlaps, and since the flag unwrapping:cutOverlappingPieces is enabled by default.
+There will be several islands in UV space, since this method will have produced some overlaps, and since the flag unwrapping:cutOverlappingPieces is enabled by default.

-We will not turn overlap removal off and compare the result for all available methods.
+We will now turn overlap removal off and compare the results for all available methods.
 To visualize the stretch on the 3D surface, we will also assign a simple checkerboard texture.
 Try now the following command:

-rpdx -s unwrapping:cutOverlappingPieces false -s segmentation:chartAngleDeg 360 -s segmentation:cutAngleDeg 180 -i victor.obj -u --set_checker_texture -e victor-uv.obj
+rpdx -s unwrapping:method fastConformal unwrapping:cutOverlappingPieces false -s segmentation:chartAngleDeg 360 -s segmentation:cutAngleDeg 180 -i victor.obj -u --set_checker_texture -e victor-uv.obj

 This will produce a textured 3D mesh in OBJ format, which should look like the following:

 As you can see, the area stretch is relatively high around the ear region, for example.
 This is a natural consequence of two things.
 First, because of the protruded regions of the ears and mouth, the mesh is per se impossible to unwrap without large stretch.
-Second, the default method of RapidCompact CLI, fastConformal, will only control the stretch in angles, but not in areas.
+Second, the used method of RapidCompact CLI, fastConformal, will only control the stretch in angles, but not in areas.
 It therefore leads to large area distortions in this case.
-We can try to reduce the stretch in areas by using a more advanced (yet a bit slower) method, entitled isometric:
+We can try to reduce the stretch in areas by using the new default method isometric:

 rpdx -s unwrapping:method isometric -s unwrapping:cutOverlappingPieces false -s segmentation:chartAngleDeg 360 -s segmentation:cutAngleDeg 180 -i victor.obj -u --set_checker -e victor-uv.obj